SIDS

 SIDS: What Is, Causes, Risk Factors, and Symptoms

-At What Age Is the Risk of Sudden Death Greatest?
+At What Age is the Risk of Sudden Death Greatest?

 SIDSTrusted Source most often affects children who are under one year of age.
 Statistically, the sudden infant death syndrome mainly affects infants between the second and fourth months of life.
 Moreover, this unpleasant phenomenon most often occurs in male infants, in infants born prematurely (before 37 weeks of pregnancy), or in full-term infants who had a low birth weight (less than 2.5 kg) at birth.